4.7/5 (9)

 Day 1: Arrival in Clifden

-Overnight in Clifden
+Overnight in Clifden.

 Day 2: Clifden – Renvyle (22-28 miles/35-45 km)

-Overnight in Renvyle
+Overnight in Renvyle.

 Day 3: Renvyle – Leenane (20 miles/26 km)

-Overnight in Leenane
+Overnight in Leenane.

-Day 4: Leenane – Lough Inagh (15 miles/23 km)
+Day 4: Leenane – Recess (15 miles/23 km)

-Overnight in Lough Inagh
+Overnight in Recess.

-Day 5: Lough Inagh – Roundstone (17 miles/28 km)
+Day 5: Recess – Roundstone (17 miles/28 km)

-Cycle back towards the coast today, leaving the mountains behind as you head towards Roundstone.
-You will be traveling along a route dotted with pretty fishing villages.
-You will cycle through peat bogs and lovely moorlands still divided by the Neolithic field systems.
-Your journey will bring you into the Gaeltacht (Gaelic speaking) region, which is considered the last bastion of Celtic Ireland.
-You will rest and relax tonight in the small picturesque fishing village of Roundstone.
+Today you'll cycle back towards the coast, leaving the mountains behind as you head towards Roundstone.
+You'll travel along a route dotted with charming fishing villages, and will cycle through peat bogs and gorgeous moorlands still divided by the Neolithic field systems.

-Overnight in Roundstone
+Overnight in Roundstone.

 Day 6: Roundstone – Clifden (15 miles/24 km)

-Overnight in Clifden
+Overnight in Clifden.

 Day 7: Departure